 Instead of an air conditioner in your tent, bring a portable heater.

-If heating shoppers up or cooling them down isn’t as appealing because it’s the absolute perfect temperature out or it’s an indoor market, here are several other ways to add an extra special touch to your space that and draw attention.
+If heating market shoppers up or cooling them down isn’t as appealing because it’s the absolute perfect temperature out or it’s an indoor market, here are several other ways to add an extra special touch to your space that and draw attention.
 Check out:

 You may also be interested in my FREE challenge over 10,000 people have signed up for: 5 DAYS TO A STANDOUT DISPLAY.
 Lean more about the challenge here or sign up below!

 It will walk you though the exact steps needed to create a powerful, sales-provoking display.

 The information contained in this article is given as general information, and does not consist of legal advice.
 The information herein is provided by non-lawyers without any legal representations; it is not an alternative to obtaining legal advice, and should not be treated as such.
 If you have specific questions regarding a legal matter, you are urged to contact an attorney or other professional legal service provider.
 Nothing contained in this article will act to limit our liability in any way.